-This spring quinoa salad is light and filling at the same time.
+This green quinoa salad is light and filling at the same time.
 You can eat it as a salad, side-dish, or even like a full meal.
 It’s great to bring to work for lunch because it’s really easy to transport in a jar or food container.

 I called this spring quinoa salad ‘7 Shades of Green’ for a reason.

 First of all, I would like to publicly declare that I haven’t watched that movie (you know which movie I am referring to, right?).
 And I haven’t read the book either.

 I’ve heard mixed reviews from friends, starting from “it’s just a movie” to “it’s offensive to women and people should boycott it” and everything in between.

 Since I’ve only seen the trailer, I can only tell you that the story seems a bit sinister to me.
 But then again, I might be wrong.
 Maybe I should really watch it just to see why it became so overwhelmingly popular.

 There is a reason why I am discussing with you a movie I haven’t seen.
 (You might be thinking that I just don’t know what to write about.
 Just wait, it’s coming!).

 My point in writing about it is this – I really wish people would be so incredibly enthusiastic about their health and well-being as they are about this movie.

 Healthy is the new light, bright, and cheerful.